 A: Yeah, I do.
 Find a different hobby.
 Try golf.
 You'll be equally frustrated, but at least you'll be sporting a nice tan for your efforts.

-Q: Of your five books, which one is your favorite?
+Q: Of your seven books, which one is your favorite?

 A: I would say it's a tie between Battle Storm and The Treasure Box.
 Battle Storm was a blast to write, and The Treasure Box has a good message to it, a message I need to take to heart.